Skip to content

 Hardware Design File Downloads

-Use these to order the Add-on Module from JLCPCB -- See here: (link)
+Use these files to order the Add-on Module from JLCPCB

 Tracker Software Downloads

-Note -- you must solder the Add-on Module to the RPi Pico before the software will work.
+You must solder the Add-on Module to the RPi Pico before the software/tracker will work

 The RPi Pico cannot run the software without the Add-on Module soldered on.